todogroup/ospology/ospo-book/content/en/06-chapter.md

 ### How OSPOs Can Navigate the Complexities of Open Source Project Health

 Understanding the health of an open source project is not a simple task.
-Open source health includes many different concerns—both technical and social—that can appear at the project level or across the broader ecosystem.
+Open source health includes many different concerns — both technical and social — that can appear at the project level or across the broader ecosystem.
 A review of existing research identified 107 such concerns [^2].
 To help make sense of this complexity, researchers worked with 17 experts from industry and the open source community to organize these concerns into a framework of 21 health aspects.

 These health aspects focus on important areas such as: